CHRISCARLON/herding-cats/README.md

 >
 > Due to slight variations in how Organisations set up and deploy their opendata catalogues, methods may not work 100% of the time for all catalogues.
 >
-> We will do our best to ensure that most method work and a good variety of data catalogues is present.
+> We will do our best to ensure that most methods work and a good variety of data catalogues is present.

 ## To-Do List